jneless/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 ### str_utf8(Term: any) -> string

-vert any type of `Term` into a string encoded in UTF-8.
+Convert any `Term` into a string encoded in UTF-8.

-The rest of the behavior is equivalent to `str(Any)`.
+The behavior is identical to `str(Any)` in all other respects.

 ```bash
 str_utf8(100) = '100'